 Problems related to use are uncommon.
 They include allergic reactions, vaginal dryness or irritation, and difficulty removing the sponge.

 Spermicides are preparations that kill sperm on contact.
 They are available as vaginal foams, creams, gels, and suppositories and are placed in the vagina before a couple has sexual intercourse.
-These contraceptives trap and damage sperm, preventing them from fertilizing an egg.
+These contraceptives provide a chemical barrier to sperm by trapping and damaging sperm.
+Thus, they prevent sperm from fertilizing an egg.

 Spermicides should be placed in the vagina at least 10 to 30 minutes and usually no more than 1 hour before sexual intercourse.
-They should be used each time a couple has intercourse.
+They should be reapplied each time a couple has intercourse.